 I was born in Kingston, New York, a town on the Hudson River, on the same day as Leonardo DiCaprio (we’re Scorpios).
 My parents, an artist/videographer and a stay-at-home mom, didn’t have much money but we always had books; Mother Goose and the Little Bear stories with Maurice Sendak’s wonderful etchings were some of my favorites.

 The summer before I turned five, my parents moved to my maternal grandmother’s house in Yonkers, New York, a suburb a half-hour by train to Grand Central Terminal.
 Growing up as an only child, I spent a lot of time listening to my grandmother’s stories about her childhood in Ukraine and the bar in the East Village she had run with my late grandfather, who was from Belarus.
 Three out of four of my grandparents were immigrants.
 My father’s side is Jewish, my mom’s side is Eastern Orthodox Christian, but they all came from Eastern Europe to escape war, oppression, poverty or a combination thereof.
-My maternal grandparents travelled to America alone; one was just seventeen at the time.
+My maternal grandparents travelled to America alone; my grandfather was just seventeen at the time.
 My family history has given me a great appreciation for the stories of immigrants and refugees of all cultures and backgrounds.